AMRHall/NMRshuttle/Installation notes.md

 ### 2.2.
 Install motor driver
 Enter the following command into the terminal window:

-`python3.6 -m pip install --user PyTrinamic`
+`python3.6 -m pip install --user git+https://github.com/AMRHall/PyTrinamic`

 ##### To check if the installation has succeeded:
 `python3.6`